emberlondon/emberlondon.github.io/discuss.md

 # Our Discourse forum has been decommissioned.

-We enjoyed it while it lasted but eventually it was supplanted by [Slack](https://emberlondon.slack.com).
+We enjoyed it while it lasted but eventually we merged with the wider Ember community.
+See where to find us at [https://emberjs.com/community](https://emberjs.com/community).

 [Visit the homepage](/)